vivekpatel24/-alta3research-python-3day-cert/README.md

 Python code is a simple three number addition program.

 Instruction -
-Input a First whole number press enter
+Input a First whole number press enter.
-Input a Second whole number press enter
+Input a Second whole number press enter.
-Input a Third whole number press enter
+Input a Third whole number press enter.
-Output should be the addition of the three numbers
+Output should be the addition of the three numbers.